Ask the IRB ~ we're working a hybrid schedule

 - Studies that use human bodily materials such as cells, blood, urine, tissues, organs, hair, or nail clippings, even if the researcher did not collect these materials for the study.
 However, such research may not be considered human subjects research if the materials/data are coded and the investigator does not have access to the coding systems.
 Guidance on research involving coded private information or biological specimens is available on the web.

-- Studies that produce generalizable knowledge about categories or classes of subjects from individually identifiable information.
+- Studies that produce generalizable knowledge about categories or classes of subjects from identifiable private information.

 - Studies that use human beings to evaluate environmental alterations, for example, weatherization options or habitat modifications to their living or working space or test chamber.

 Departmental Review Committees (DRC) have been established at UNH to facilitate the IRB's responsibility for protecting human subjects by reviewing no more than minimal risk research projects generated within a department.
 Such authority, when granted, extends only to protocols that qualify for Exempt level review at UNH.
-Currently, DRCs exist in the psychology and sociology departments.
+Currently, DRCs exist in the psychology department.

 Examples of studies that are NOT considered research with human subjects: